Mike is an author of tales, tastes, and fun in northern Michigan. When he is not messing around on the Great Lakes, he

 - The resort management may offer package plans that are worth every dime; transportation to the island, lodging, guided sightseeing trips, and all meals can be included.

-- A three and a half hour ferry ride from Copper Harbor, Michigan to Rock Harbor Lodge on the Queen IV Ferry.
+- Enjoys a morning ferry ferry ride from Copper Harbor, Michigan to Isle Royal National Park on the Queen IV.

-- 3 or 4 Night’s lodging at Rock Harbor Lodge, Isle Royale’s only full-service lodging and dining facilities.
+- Relax and explore with and extended weekends stay at Rock Harbor Lodge, Isle Royale’s only full-service lodge, dining and harbor facilities.

-- 3 meals including breakfast, lunch, and dinner per person each day.
+- 3 meals (breakfast, lunch, and dinner) per person each day.

-- One Half-Day sightseeing trip of Isle Royale National Park in the Rock Harbor area and a 1/2 day rental of a canoe (availability & weather permitting.)
+- A half-day sightseeing trip of landmarks in the Rock Harbor area and a half-day rental of a canoe (availability & weather permitting.)

 - Package dates are typically offered on the weekends.